-- 2. Suspension: establishes a fixed period, not less than one semester, in which the organization is not in good standing nor recognized by the College.
-Student organizations shall lose all privileges accorded recognized organizations including, but not limited to, room reservation and facility usage privileges, participation in intramural sports, Student Government Association funding, and using the college's name in conjunction with the organization.
-Members nor supporters are permitted to act on behalf of the group, promote, fundraise, recruit for the organization, its unique identity, programs, or activities for the duration of the suspension.
+2. Suspension: Establishes a fixed period, not less than one semester, in which the organization is not in good standing nor recognized by the College.
+Student organizations shall lose all privileges accorded recognized organizations including, but not limited to, room reservation and facility usage privileges, participation in intramural sports, Student Government Association funding, and using the College's name in conjunction with the organization.
+Members or supporters are permitted to act on behalf of the group, promote, fundraise, recruit for the organization, unique identity, programs, or activities for the duration of the suspension.
 Once the suspension period has expired, the organization may seek reinstatement.
-Certain criteria may be established to support the return of the student organization. - 3.
-Expulsion: establishes an indefinite period of time, during which the organization is no longer in good standing nor recognized by the College.
-The organization shall lose all privileges accorded recognized organizations including, but not limited to, room reservation and facility usage privileges, participation in intramural sports, Student Government Association funding, and using the college's name in conjunction with the organization.
-Members nor supporters are permitted to act on behalf of the group, promote, fundraise, recruit for the organization, its unique identity, programs, or activities
+Specific criteria may be established to support the return of the student organization.

+3. Expulsion: Establishes an indefinite time, during which the organization is no longer in good standing nor recognized by the College.
+The organization shall lose all privileges accorded recognized organizations including, but not limited to, room reservation and facility usage privileges, participation in intramural sports, Student Government Association funding, and using the College's name in conjunction with the organization.
+Members nor supporters are permitted to act on behalf of the group, promote, fundraise, recruit for the organization, its unique identity, programs, or activities.